Part B: Ordering Utterances (2025)

 [D]

-Five years ago, at summers end, Andrew Fusek Peters was diagnosed with bowel cancer. was waiting for surgery, feeling really ill, sitting in my garden.
+Five years ago, at summers end, Andrew Fusek Peters was diagnosed with bowel cancer.
+I was waiting for surgery, feeling really ill, sitting in my garden.
 It was amazing weather and there were painted lady butterflies everywhere, he says.
-They were symbol of fragile life, of hope and defiance, and something appealed to my soul.
+They were a symbol of fragile life, of hope and defiance, and something appealed to my soul.

 [E]

-That makes it sound easy, and artificial, but Peters insists it is still massive challenge.
+That makes it sound easy, and artificial, but Peters insists it is still a massive challenge.
 He typically takes between 10,000 and 20,000 shots to get one butterfly take-off sequence in focus.
-At such high shutter speeds, the depth of field is tiny, and as butterflies do not fly in straight line they swiftly flutter out of focus.
-As well as thousands of attempts, it takes patience and fieldcraft to anticipate butterflys likely flight-line—and catch it—in focus.
+At such high shutter speeds, the depth of field is tiny, and as butterflies do not fly in a straight line they swiftly flutter out of focus.
+As well as thousands of attempts, it takes patience and fieldcraft to anticipate a butterflys likely flight-line—and catch it—in focus.

 [F]